nushell/nushell.github.io/lang-guide/lang-guide.md

 - zip

 Note: This is not a complete list.
-New commands are being added to Nushell and the new commands might take a closure as a prameter or a flag argument.
+New commands are being added to Nushell and the new commands might take a closure as a parameter or a flag argument.

 ### Nothing